bradchristie/taminations-flutter/assets/plus/cloverleaf.md

 ## Cloverleaf (Two Couples Only Active)

 ### Starting formation

-Anywhere two couples are facing out of the set (e.g., Trade By)
+Anywhere two Couples are facing out of the set (for example, Trade By)

 ### Command examples